 Understanding, establishing, and honoring a budget is critical.
 But sticking to a budget can be challenging for even the best financial guru.
 Sure, at times, sheer will power will keep you motivated to uphold the spending plan you’ve established.
 At other times though, you’ll need to have a few tricks up your sleeve.
 The best way to keep your finances in check is to be prepared, and these tactics will get you there.
 Here are a few easy ways to trick yourself into saving money when temptation strikes.

 A Strong Support System

 Surrounding yourself with like-minded people is an important step in sticking to a budget.
 It’s wise to be communicative about your goals with close family and friends.
 Consider an accountability partner to help you achieve your financial goals.
-Try a budget app like Unsplurge that connects you to others trying to reach their budget goals.
 For those who are really looking to dive in, hiring a financial advisor can be a wise move.
 Trick number one?
 Phone a friend and enlist support.

 Emergency Backup Fund

 Imagine: You’re getting ready to host all your closest family and friends for a yummy dinner.
 Of course, the stove chooses this day to quit working!
 Nothing kills a budget faster than being unprepared for this type of scenario.
 From now on, take a portion of each paycheck and deposit the funds into a savings account.
 Streamline your savings by setting it to auto transfer each month so you don’t even think about it.
 It’s what financial planners refer to as “pay yourself first.”
 You’ll be thankful you did!